Skip to navigation Skip to content Skip to subnav

 (1) The Commission may, subject to such conditions as it may otherwise lawfully impose, issue a certificate of public good in accordance with the provisions of this subsection and without the notice and hearings required by any provision other than subdivision (2) of this subsection if the Commission finds that such facilities will be of limited size and scope, and the application does not raise a significant issue with respect to the substantive criteria of this section.
 The Commission may make findings based on the application and the supporting evidence submitted by the applicant.
 If an applicant requests approval of multiple telecommunications facilities in a single application under this section, the Commission may issue a certificate of public good in accordance with the provisions of this subsection for all or some of the telecommunications facilities described in the application.

-(C) If the Commission accepts a request to consider an application under the procedures of this subsection, then unless the Public Utility Commission subsequently determines that an application raises a significant issue, the Commission shall issue a final determination on an application within 60 days of the date on which the Clerk of the Commission notifies the applicant that the filing is complete.
-If, subsequent to acceptance of an application under this subsection, the Commission rules that an application raises a significant issue, it shall issue a final determination on an application filed pursuant to this subsection within 90 days of the date on which the Clerk of the Commission notifies the applicant that the filing is complete.
+(C) If the Commission accepts a request to consider an application under the procedures of this subsection (j), then unless the Public Utility Commission subsequently determines that an application raises a significant issue, the Commission shall issue a final determination on an application within 60 days following the date on which the Clerk of the Commission notifies the applicant that the filing is complete.
+If, subsequent to acceptance of an application under this subsection (j), the Commission rules that an application raises a significant issue, it shall issue a final determination on an application filed pursuant to this subsection (j) within 90 days following the date on which the Clerk of the Commission notifies the applicant that the filing is complete.

 (l) Rules.
 The Public Utility Commission may issue rules or orders implementing and interpreting this section.
 In developing such rules and orders, the Commission shall seek to simplify the application and review process as appropriate.
 Subject to the provisions of subdivision (c)(1) of this section regarding waiver of the substantive criteria set forth in that subdivision, the Commission may by rule or order waive the requirements of this section that the Commission determines are not applicable to telecommunications facilities of limited size or scope.
 Determination by the Commission that an application raises a substantial issue with regard to one or more substantive criteria of this section shall not prevent the Commission from waiving other substantive criteria that it has determined are not applicable to such a telecommunications facility.